arielherself/espresso/README.md

 ## France’s budget

-On Monday the French finance minister, Bruno Le Maire, will unveil the government’s budget for 2023.
-He faces a difficult balancing act.
+On Monday the French finance minister, Bruno Le Maire, unveiled the government’s budget for 2023.
+He faced a difficult balancing act.
 France has promised to bring the government’s budget deficit down to 3% of GDP by 2027.
-But next year’s figure is expected to be 5%.
+But Mr Le Maire confirmed that next year’s figure will be 5%.
 France will have to spend heavily to[ subsidise energy bills](https://te.arielherself.xyz/europe/2022/09/05/europe-scrambles-to-protect-citizens-from-sky-high-energy-prices), as promised.
-To protect consumers from inflation the government plans to cap price rises for electricity and gas bills to 15%.
+To protect consumers from inflation the government will cap price rises for electricity and gas bills to 15%.

 France also needs to demonstrate its fiscal responsibility.
 The European Commission has suspended the enforcement of its fiscal rules, which require deficits under 3%, until 2024.
 But the French deficit is closer to that of Spain and Portugal than Germany.
-So President [Emmanuel Macron](https://te.arielherself.xyz/europe/2022/09/15/frances-president-emmanuel-macron-gets-back-to-work) is also keen to press ahead with his promise to raise the retirement age from 62 years old to 64 or 65.
-Adding this to the budget would demonstrate reformist zeal, but could also prompt demonstrations and [strikes](https://te.arielherself.xyz/europe/2019/09/12/another-french-president-tries-pension-reform).
+So President[ Emmanuel Macron](https://te.arielherself.xyz/europe/2022/09/15/frances-president-emmanuel-macron-gets-back-to-work) is also keen to press ahead with his promise to raise the retirement age from 62 years old to 64 or 65.
+Adding this to the budget as an amendment, which remains an option, would demonstrate reformist zeal, but could also prompt demonstrations and[ strikes](https://te.arielherself.xyz/europe/2019/09/12/another-french-president-tries-pension-reform).

 ## The forgotten war in Myanmar